zeke-john/Grade_checker/README.md

 # Grade_checker
- see what your grade is
+see what my grade is in my math class